How to build a comprehensive B2B content marketing strategy

 Source

 The ultimate goal is to influence your audience.
-Neil Patel sums it up well as he shares, “Content isn’t just something to be consumed.
+Neil Patel sums it up well, saying, “Content isn’t just something to be consumed.
 It’s designed for action and should have intent.”

 Thus, everything you produce should be backed with a goal and tied to a call to action.

-Similarly, a buyer who is considering your product will need content that explains the benefits of your product rather than only introducing your business.
+Similarly, a buyer who is considering your product will need content that explains its benefits rather than only introducing your business.

 In simple words, you will need content for each stage.

-1. Audience: The type of people you can help most with your content are your target audience.
+• Audience: The type of people you can help most with your content is your target audience.

-2. Product: The information that you will offer through your content
+• Product: The information that you will offer through your content.

-3. Outcome: The action(s) that your audience will take once it has consumed your content
+• Outcome: The action(s) your audience will take once it has consumed your content.

-A good way to get a picture of what your audience looks like is heading over to your Google Analytics data.
+A good way to get a picture of your audience is to look at your analytics using one of the best analytics tools, Usermaven.

 The data available here is gold because it gives you an idea of what arrests your audience’s attention.
 Use this information to develop content around it.

-In a nutshell, preparing such a buyer’s persona will add the fire to your content marketing strategy that it needs.
+In a nutshell, preparing such a buyer’s persona will add fire to your content marketing strategy.
 In sum, it will help you:

 Let’s take a page from Kapost’s book here.
-Their team directly asked their audience about:
+Their team directly asked their audience about the following:

 • The time they spend on consuming content